-3.7 To promote tripartite dialogue and collaboration at the industry level with a view to fostering harmonious labour relations, nine industry-based tripartite committees have been set up in the catering, construction, theatre, logistics, property management, printing, hotel and tourism, cement and concrete as well as retail industries.
-These tripartite committees provide effective forums for representatives of employers, employees and the government to discuss issues of common concern in the industries.
-Employment related matters such as family-friendly employment practices, strategies for attracting and retaining talent as well as latest development of Mandatory Provident Fund Schemes were deliberated in the year.
-We also arranged a company visit cum sharing session for representatives of employers' associations, employers and trade unions of various industries to enhance communication and understanding among the parties concerned.
+3.6 LD runs nine industry-based tripartite committees, covering catering, cement and concrete, construction, hotel and tourism, logistics, printing, property management, retail and theatre industries, to promote tripartite dialogue and collaboration at the industry level with a view to fostering harmonious labour relations among employers, employees and the government.
+These tripartite committees provide effective forums for members to discuss issues of common concern to their industries.
+Employment related matters such as good people management, family-friendly employment practices, measures to tackle the decline in labour force as well as latest development of Mandatory Provident Fund Schemes were deliberated in the year.
+We also arranged an organisation visit cum sharing session for representatives of employers' associations, employers and trade unions of various industries to enhance communication and understanding among the parties concerned.